abhishm/missing_computer_science_course/vm_and_container/README.md

 6. Containers provide weaker isolations compare to VM.
 7. Many companies such as Heroku they allow users to define their code and requirements, they spin-off their containers, and serve their web servers.

+## Exercises

+1. Installing hypervisor
+   - I installed virtual box.
+2. Create a debian VM
+   - I installed a debian VM.
+   - I tried the virtual box to use the debian iso file to install debian.
+   - **Though I stuck at UEFI shell script and I did not get the install page for debian.**
+   - The possible cause could be the new MAC chip.

+2. Installing Docker
+   1. There is a docker engine.
+I think it is a command line utility for creating docker images on linux.
+   2. It is not available on MacOS.
+It is available as Docker Desktop.
+   3. I will try to create a ubuntu virtual machine and install docker engine in it.